 Fumiko Docker, AIA, LEEP AP BD+C, WELL AP joined Pencil Box Architects in January of 2020 as a partner and principal architect.
 A San Francisco Bay Area native, Fumiko brings 15 years of experience to Pencil Box with a wide variety of project types.
 With a background in healthcare architecture, she strives to design with health and wellbeing in mind.
 She strongly believes that the growing body of evidence demonstrating the positive impact of sustainable design on health is a key design driver, but not the only reason to optimize green decision making on projects.
 Fumiko considers the ultimate goal of the built environment is to increase our connection with the natural world, and support the health of all of Earth's living things.

 She holds a Master of Architecture from the University of Oregon and a Bachelor of Science in Ecology, Behavior and Evolution from UC San Diego.
-She completed the UCSD Education Abroad Program at the University of Queensland, Brisbane, Australia in addition to spending some time teaching in Japan.
+She completed the UCSD Education Abroad Program at the University of Queensland, Brisbane, Australia, and spent 3+ years teaching English in Niigata and Kyoto, Japan before returning to the US to study architecture.
 Fumiko lives in the Mission District in San Francisco, where she loves to spend quality hours exploring, in addition to the regional, state, and national parks on our doorstep in California.

 NJ Unaka, PhD joined Pencil Box Architects in July of 2020.
 A native of both Nigeria and New England, NJ brings 30 years of varied experience to Pencil Box.
 During his professional architecture career, he has worked on schools, office buildings, libraries, and hospitals, with architectural firms in Boston, New York, and Milwaukee.
 These projects have been across the Americas, Africa and elsewhere.
 He has taught at middle and high schools in the US and in the Bahamas and has lectured with the architecture departments at the University of Wisconsin, Milwaukee, and Wentworth Institute of Technology.
 In addition to teaching design studios, he has led technology courses on building construction techniques and environmental systems, as well as seminars on design ethics.
 He continues to be engaged in applied research at the intersection of ecologically sensitive solutions involving community participation and local resources for construction implementation.
 He is especially interested in how education can be a catalyst for such interactions.